 - Download the MyEskom App which now provides the ability to search for an Eskom schedule using Eskom Account Number, Eskom Meter Number, Address or Geolocation, plus a number of other value added functions.

 If you are not an Eskom customer, please contact your Municipality or Metro.

 - The Municipality/Metro schedules are different to the Eskom schedules in design and detail.

 - Eskom has established principles for the design of its schedules in order to ensure as much equity and consistency as possible.

 - In many cases, Metros/Municipalities have agreed to work according to the same principles, but ultimately Eskom has no control over how the Municipalities/Metros determine their own schedules.

 Load shedding will be used under emergency conditions for limited periods.

-Three schedules have now been developed based on the possibility of risk and to ensure that it is applied in a fair and equitable manner:
+Four schedules have been developed based on the possibility of risk and to ensure that load shedding is applied in a fair and equitable manner:

 - Stage 1 allows for up to 1000 MW of the national load to be shed.